sab1126/magicface/README.md

 You can test our model by editing the images we provided.
 Model inference needs an identity image to edit, a background image for attribute condition and an AU condition.

-You can directly retrieve our model from HuggingFace.

-> The first time testing the download from Hugging Face may take a lot of time.
-The cache for the model download is
-> stored in the current directory of the project.

 * Test the model: